San Pedro Volcano (Volcan San Pedro) across Lake Atitlan (Lago de Atitlan) in Guatemalan highlands

 Lake Atitlan

-At Lake Atitlán, you'll stay at a beautiful lakeside hotel called Casa del Mundo.
+At Lake Atitlan, you'll stay at a beautiful lakeside hotel called Casa del Mundo for two nights.
 Built into the cliffs on the fringe of the lake, the property has amazing views across the water toward San Pedro volcano.
 The hotel has a garden, terrace, bar and restaurant, a private beach area, a steam sauna and an amazing wood-fired hot tub overlooking the lake.
-You'll stay in twin-share rooms featuring hand-crafted Mayan décor and solar-heated water.
+You'll stay in twin-share rooms featuring hand-crafted Mayan decor and solar-heated water.

-*Please note that Casa del Mundo is our first choice for Lake Atitlan but is subject to availability.
-In the event that Casa del Mundo is not available, your host will use a similar lakeside hotel of a similar standard.
-This is likely to be Isla Verde which is an equally beautiful place just down the road.
+*Please note that Casa del Mundo is subject to availability.
+In the event that Casa del Mundo is not available, your host will use an alternative lakeside hotel of a similar standard.

 Tikal National Park